mayjorb/gozulla/README.txt

    Pixture Reloaded uses images as part of the color process - they are all in the /images folder in Pixture Reloaded - you should copy and paste that folder in as well.

-4. template.php - open up this file and make some changes - search and replace "gozulla" for your themes name.
+4. template.php - open up this file and make some changes - search and replace "footheme" for your themes name.

-   In gozulla_preprocess_html() you will find some stuff about responsive stylesheets and IE conditional stylesheets - follow those instructions carefully - they are easy and involve renaming some CSS files to match your theme name.
+   In footheme_preprocess_html() you will find some stuff about responsive stylesheets and IE conditional stylesheets - follow those instructions carefully - they are easy and involve renaming some CSS files to match your theme name.